 The following unsolicited remarks come from a reservoir engineer:

 JLog runs on 32-bit and 64-bit Windows® XP, Vista, 7, 8.1 and 10 and on Mac® OS X PowerPC and Intel architectures.

 The JLog author has been working with logs for over 50 years and has been developing petrophysical software since 1986.
 JLog has been under continuous development since 2000.

-Clayey Sand, Carbonate (2, 4 and 5 minerals), two 3-Mineral, Sand Silt Clay, Coalbed Methane, Gas Shale, Tight Oil (aka Shale Oil), Source Rock and Pulsed Neutron models make a quick estimate of hydrocarbons in place, or identify them in tight oil and source rock, with the right data and models.
+Clayey Sand, Carbonate (2, 3, 4 and 5 minerals), two 3-Mineral, Sand Silt Clay, Coalbed Methane, Gas Shale, Tight Oil (aka Shale Oil), Source Rock and Pulsed Neutron models make a quick estimate of hydrocarbons in place, or identify them in tight oil and source rock, with the right data and models.